March 27, 2026

 Method 2: Google Maps for Local Business Targeting

 For agencies targeting local service businesses (HVAC, dental, real estate, restaurants, gyms, etc.), Google Maps is one of the most efficient free lead sources available.
 Every business on Google Maps has a name, address, phone number, website, and often a owner-identifiable name in their Google Business Profile.
+Unlike LinkedIn, there is no usage cap — you can research as many businesses as you want.

 The process: